woocommerce/woocommerce/readme.txt

 * Templating - CSS classes standardised.
 Instances of '.woocommerce_' & '.wc-' replaced with '.woocommerce-'
 * Templating - Ratings added to loop.
 Remove with [this snippet](https://gist.github.com/4518617).
 * Templating - Replaced Fancybox with prettyPhoto
+* Templating - loop-shop which was depricated is now gone for good.
+* Templating - Renamed empty.php to cart-empty.php to make clearer.

 * Tweak - Sorting uses GET to make it cache friendly
 * Tweak - Optimised class loading (autoload).
 Reduced memory consumption.
 * Tweak - Moved shortcodes and widgets to classes.